gvwilson/thirdbit/fiction/iffy/index.md

 settling on a stool next to the square meter of workbench where de salvaged the easier bits and pieces of tech that came der family's way.
 "Yeah.
-Lotsa folk wonderin' why the ganky, but the Blues ain't sayin' bunga 'cept it come along straight from th' governors.
+Lotsa folk wonderin' why so ganky, but the Blues ain't sayin' bunga 'cept it come along straight from th' governors.
 We figure it's got somethin' to do with th' bots going gonjy."